schultzm/entrez_direct_tut/README.md

 done
 ```

-Finally, look in and iterate through the lines in the MDATA file, `efetch` a genbank `ASSEMBLY` and for each iteration and save each result in `[ASSEMBLY].gbk`.
+Finally, look in and iterate through the lines in the MDATA file, `efetch` a genbank `ASSEMBLY` for each iteration and save each result in `[ASSEMBLY].gbk`.
 This operation will be split up into three parallel operations using [GNU Parallel](https://www.gnu.org/software/parallel/).

 ```
 cat ${MDATA} | while read BS ST AS do